Updated: May 12

 Often we talk of the Civil War as a war where brothers fought brothers.
 For Flora Cooke Stuart, it was a war between the two most important men in her life.

-Flora's father, General Phillip St. George Cooke was the "Father of the United States Cavalry," was a lifetime military man, and his loyalty remained with his country and his Army when his native state of Virginia seceded from the Union in April of 1861.
+Flora's father, General Phillip St. George Cooke was the "Father of the United States Cavalry," a lifetime military man.
+His loyalty remained with his country and his Army when his native state of Virginia seceded from the Union in April of 1861.
 Flora's husband, also a Virginia native, said of his father-in-law, "He will regret it only once, and that will be continually."

 The husband was James Ewell Brown Stuart, known as JEB to his friends, and he was perhaps the greatest cavalry commander of the Civil War.
 A disciple of Robert E. Lee at West Point, Stuart was a master of reconnaissance, relying on his scouts and their unerring knowledge and understanding of the Virginia countryside to put his soldiers at a constant advantage against their Yankee adversaries.

 Flora and JEB's only son, a boy named Philip St. George Cooke Stuart after her father, soon was renamed James Ewell Brown Stuart Junior.

 During the Peninsula Campaign of the Battle of Seven Pines, Stuart Sr. made a daring move to encircle the entire Union force with his cavalry, finding a weak spot in the Union Army's flank.
 The subsequent humiliation lead Cooke to withdraw from field service, and he spent the remainder of the war serving in various commands and on court-martial boards.